Chapter Forty Nine IV

 Janah, “We have more than we need.
-However, we are building a school for poor children, but who possess natural intellect and capacity.
+However, we are building a school for less privileged children who possess natural intellect and capacity.
 It will not be a school to park kids because they are poor, they will meet high standards or be moved along elsewhere.
 We will give them, for no charge, room, board and a superior education.
 They are bored in traditional schools, unchallenged, get into trouble or just lose interest.
+Their parents, or too frequently the single parent, can't afford the kind of school their children need.
 We have methods to change that, to re-engage them in learning and inquiry.
 If you care to donate to the project, here is the address and bank account numbers of the Sylk Trust.
 Transfer funds, or write a check in any amount you think appropriate.”

 Palumbo, “You’re a white angel protected by two angels of death.
 Those girls are the most dispassionate, observant human beings I’ve ever seen.
 And I’ve had a lot of tough guys around me in my time.
 You must feel safe.”

 Janah, “I am completely safe, there is nothing to fear, with or without my companions.
 I just like their company."

 Palumbo laughs, coughs, ‘What company?
 They never say nothin.”

 Palumbo grins, coughs again, “I need to laugh more.
 Maybe now, because of you, I’ll be able to.”

 “I hope you will come and visit our school.
 It will lengthen your life to see the good you’ve done.”